If you’re planning a trip to Stockholm, you might have already seen adverts for the Stockholm Pass – also known as the Go City All-Inclusive Pass.

 We’ve given the full prices below, but the website often runs special offers, with discounts of around ten percent.

-Costs (in Swedish kronor) are for one adult (aged 16+) and are correct at the time of publication.
+Costs (in Swedish kronor) are correct at the time of publication.

 Where can I buy the Stockholm Pass?